fr0ster/simplest_sap_rap_example/README.md

 # Simplest SAP RAP Example

+---
 In this guide, we will build a simple SAP RAP application, progressively enhancing its functionality over several iterations.
-Each iteration focuses on specific tasks such as behavior implementation, data modeling, UI annotations, advanced features like Draft Handling, and OData services.
+Each iteration focuses on specific tasks such as behavior implementation, data modeling, UI annotations, advanced features like Draft Handling, and OData services.```

 ---
 ## Iteration 1: Read-Only Application
 In the first iteration, we create the foundation of the application: